Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 02

 On July 1, 2026, the city plans to dissolve SF Pretrial and transfer all of that work to the San Francisco Adult Probation Department — an armed law enforcement agency under the Superior Court.
+Adult Probation is engineered to monitor and arrest individuals convicted of a crime, not support people who are presumed innocent until proven guilty.

 03